 Admission

 The MS in Occupational Therapy Program admits students on the basis of a holistic, competitive application process.
-Students are accepted into the program once per year in Spring and begin professional coursework in the following Fall.
+Students are accepted into the program once per year in Spring and begin professional coursework in the following Summer.

 In addition to Graduate School requirements, applicants must meet these departmental requirements to be considered for admission to the program.